Macedonian phalanx: Formation

 The phalanx consisted of a line-up of several battalion blocks called syntagmata, each of its 16 files (lochoi) numbering 16 men, for a total of 256 in each unit.
 Each syntagma was commanded by a syntagmatarch, who—together with his subordinate officers—would form the first row of each block.

 Each file was led and commanded by a dekadarch who were the most experienced Macedonian soldiers and received about triple pay.
 The leader was followed by another two experienced Macedonian soldiers, with a third positioned at the very end of the file, all three who received about double pay.
 The rest of the file was filled up by more inexperienced soldiers, often Persians during Alexander's campaign.
 The phalanx was divided into taxis based on geographical recruitment differences.

 The phalanx used the "oblique line with reduced left" arrangement, designed to force enemies to engage with soldiers on the furthest right end, increasing the risk of opening a gap in their lines for the cavalry to break through.
 Due to the structure of the phalanx, it was weakest in the rear and on the right.

-Neither Philip nor Alexander actually used the phalanx as their arm of choice, but instead used it to hold the enemy in place while their heavy cavalry broke through their ranks.
+Neither Philip nor Alexander actually used the phalanx as their arm of choice, but instead used it to hold the enemy in place (as anvil) while their heavy cavalry broke through their ranks (as hammer).
 The Macedonian cavalry fought in wedge formation and was almost always stationed on the far right.
-The hypaspists, elite infantrymen who served as the king's bodyguard, were stationed on the immediate right of the phalanx wielding hoplite sized spears and shields.
+The hypaspists, elite infantrymen who served as the king's bodyguard, were always stationed on the immediate right of the phalanx wielding hoplite sized spears and shields in order to protect its flanks.
 The left flank was generally covered by allied cavalry supplied by the Thessalians, which fought in rhomboid formation and served mainly in a defensive role.
 Other forces—skirmishers, range troops, reserves of allied hoplites, archers, and artillery—were also employed.